hedgedoc/hedgedoc/docs/content/setup/manual-setup.md

    It's also possible to use environment variables.
    For details, have a look at [the configuration documentation](../configuration.md).
 5. *:octicons-light-bulb-16: If you use the release tarball for 1.7.0 or newer, this step can be skipped.*
-   Build the frontend bundle by running `yarn install --frozen-lockfile` and then `yarn build`.
-The extra `yarn install --frozen-lockfile` is necessary as `bin/setup` does not install the build dependencies.
+   Build the frontend bundle by running `yarn install --immutable` and then `yarn build`.
+The extra `yarn install --immutable` is necessary as `bin/setup` does not install the build dependencies.
 6. It is recommended to start your server manually once:
    ```shell
    NODE_ENV=production yarn start